Mobiuslau/mobiuslau.github.io/sdvx/controls/index.md

 This list was first written for the *SOUND VOLTEX VIVID WAVE* arcade games.
 Some features are locked behind the *Premium Time* mode, while others are accessable through standard play.
 This page was revisited in light of the recent release of *SOUND VOLTEX EXCEED GEAR コナステ* (Konaste) for the *E-Amusement Cloud* (EAC) home service.
 Most controls are similar, and thus this list has been updated to document both games.
 However, the Premium Time exclusive controls are enabled by default; it is as if the Premium Time mode is the default mode for this game.

-Hopefully this catalogue proves to be helpful to both new, and veteran players, who like to know about some slightly hidden features of the game.
+Hopefully this catalogue would be helpful to both new, and veteran players, who like to know about some slightly hidden features of the game.

 {% include article_block.html %}